wh0/wh0.github.io/_posts/2018-03-18-proxycommand.md

 ![](/assets/2018/proxycommand-mem-perl.png)

 Then I was sad that I spent so long learning Perl only to have written something that used ten times as much memory as a shell script.
-I wrote a version in Python and compared it, because I thought I better if the Perl version would at least have lower overhead than something else.
+I wrote a version in Python and compared it, because I thought I would feel better if the Perl version would at least have lower overhead than something else.
 The Python version was also compatible with Python 3, so I ran that too.

 ![](/assets/2018/proxycommand-mem-python.png)

 But it wasn't that satisfying.
 They're pretty close.
-Too close to justifying the mental anguish of knowing about Perl scalars.
+Too close for it to justify the mental anguish of knowing how Perl scalars work.
 At that point, I started trying to cheat.
 These were all ProxyCommand programs, logically a small part in a larger system.
 If I could show that another component used a lot more memory, then Perl would be a pure win in availability and a "don't care" in memory usage.